syncfusion-content/maui-docs/MAUI/Cartesian-Charts/RangeArea.md

 ## Range Area Chart

 Range Area Chart is a type of data visualization useful for displaying the relationship between two variables over time.
-In this Series, the area between two lines is filled to indicate a range of values, such as high and low price range or an upper and lower limit.
+In this Series, the area between two lines is filled to indicate a range of values, such as a high and low price range or an upper and lower limit.

 By displaying ranges of data, range area series can make it easier to compare multiple datasets at once.

-To render a range area chart, create an instance of [RangeAreaSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
+To render a range area chart, create an instance of the [RangeAreaSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).

 Since the [RangeAreaSeries]() requires two Y values for each point, your data should contain both the high and low values.
 These high and low values specify the maximum and minimum ranges of the point.

-N> The Cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.
+N> The Cartesian chart has the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.

 {% tabs %}